Examiners & Role-players

 Examiners are recruited by language to sit on panels.
-As a members of a panel, examiners assist with the setting and marking of the translation and interpreting certification tests in that specific language.
+As panel members, examiners assist with the setting and marking of the translation and interpreting certification tests in that specific language.

 Role-players are an integral part of how NAATI tests the abilities of individuals sitting interpreting tests.

 Role-players are recruited by language (including English and LOTE) and will assist with dialogue interpreting tasks during Certified Provisional Interpreter, Certified Interpreter and Certified Specialist Interpreter tests.

 There are many reasons why people choose to contribute to the translating and interpreting industry as a NAATI examiner.
 The main reason is, by becoming a NAATI examiner, you are helping ensure that there are enough qualified practitioners in your language to ensure that people with little or poor English can confidently engage and interact with the Australian community.